sahilkaushal7/TaskManager/README.md

+How it Works :
+1. There are two options for the user.
+Where the user can add a task to the already defined categories or Add a new category.
+2. For adding to an already defined category the user needs to select the category first and insert the task.
+3. For adding to a new category a user has to add a new category then select it from the drop down and then can add a new task.
+4. After the adding the task in a category the user can delete or edit it.
+To delete the user just needs to click on the cross and to edit user needs to click on the edit button and there will be a prompt for the new value.
+The user can insert the new value and click OK and the value will be updated.
+5. After performing all the function a user can drag a particular task from a category and drop into a new one.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>